A stylized statue of Saint Ignatius with a halo

 Faculty Tour of LMU's Sacred Spaces

-Calling all faculty!
-Join colleagues to visit and learn about LMU's many beautiful places of prayer and reflection during this meditative journey across campus.
-In addition to LMU's iconic chapels, the tour will feature places of significance to LMU's Indigenous, Jewish, Muslim, and Buddhist communities, and will end with a reception as the sun sets over the Bluff.
-RSVP required - sign up here.
+All faculty are invited to visit and learn about LMU's many beautiful places of prayer and reflection during this meditative journey across campus.
+In addition to LMU's iconic chapels, the tour will feature places of significance to LMU's Indigenous, Jewish, Muslim, and Buddhist communities, then close with a sunset reception with bites and beverages.
+Please join us at the reception from 4:30-5:30pm even if you aren’t able to make it to the tour.
+Sponsored by the Office of Faculty Development in partnership with the Marymount Institute.
+RSVP requested - more info and sign up here.

 Java with the Jesuits